 If a teen denies drug use:

 Naturally, there is a possibility that teens may lie about their drug use.
-Parents should reassure their child that they are concerned and want to help.
+Parents should reassure their children that they are concerned and want to help.

-If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test or professional help can uncover a teen drug problem.
-Therapists, pediatricians and addiction specialists can help diagnose a teen drug problem.
+If a teen continues denying using drugs but the parent still suspects untruthfulness, a home drug test or professional help can uncover a teen's drug problem.
+Therapists, pediatricians, and addiction specialists can help diagnose a teen's drug problem.

 Call a recovery professional for more information on treating teen addiction.